Rakht: Plot

 The story is about a young widow named Drishti Nair.
 She is a psychic and has the gift of seeing into the future of anybody.
-After her break up with boyfriend Manav who truly loved her but had to move away to a different city, Drishti moves to a small remote village, where she meets Mohit, an eccentric car mechanic who needs psychiatric treatment due to years of abuse at the hands of his father.
+After her breakup with boyfriend Manav, who truly loved her but had to move away to a different city, Drishti moves to a small, remote village, where she meets Mohit, an eccentric car mechanic who needs psychiatric treatment due to years of abuse at the hands of his father.
 Mohit has a crush on Drishti, which Drishti is unaware of.
 She performs the job of Tarot card reading to locals, one of her customers being Rhea Trehan.
 Rhea is a young woman who is repeatedly beaten up by her husband Sunny.
-Rhea pleads for help to Drishti, when Drishti agrees to help her.
-Until, Drishti's son coming home from school one day and is harassed by Sunny, who calls Drishti a witch.
-Sunny tells her son to stay away from his mother.
+Rhea pleads for help from Drishti, who agrees.
+However, one day, when Drishti's son comes home from school, he is harassed by Sunny, who calls Drishti a witch and tells her son to stay away from his mother.